A note on the Schottky problem

 \end{theorem}

-0.35cm S.\,P. Novikov conjectured that $\tau\in\BH_g$ is the period matrix of a curve if and only if the Riemann theta function corresponding to $\tau\in\BH_g$ satisfies the K-P equation in the sense we just explained in Theorem 2.11.
-Shiota \cite{Sh} proved that the Novikov conjecture is true, following the work of Mumford \cite{Muf1} and Mulase \cite{Mu}.
+S.\,P. Novikov conjectured that $\tau\in\BH_g$ is the period matrix of a curve if and only if the Riemann theta function corresponding to $\tau\in\BH_g$ satisfies the K-P equation in the sense we just explained in Theorem 2.11.
+Shiota \cite{Sh} proved that the Novikov conjecture is true, following the work of Mulase \cite{Mu} and Mumford \cite{Muf1}.
 Arbarello and De Concini \cite{A-D2} gave another proof of the Novikov conjecture.